 The Museum, which is housed in the Royal Hospital in Kilmainham (Dublin), presents retrospectives, solo exhibitions, group exhibitions and projects.
-It also shows its collection in rotating temporary displays, as well as exhibitions and projects organised by the Museum's Education and Community Department.
+It also shows its collection in rotating temporary displays, as well as exhibitions and projects organised by the Museum's Engagement and Learning Department.

 The Artists' Residency Programme is the Museum's studio/residency programme, which provides opportunities for artists to research and develop their artistic practice.
 This programme is open to artists of all nationalities working in any medium - artists either apply to the Museum or are invited to take part in the programme by the Museum.